-Mario’s design work is characterized by its playfulness and attention to detail, combining formal expression based on cultural research with technical innovation.
+Mario’s design work is characterized by interaction and attention to detail, combining formal expression based on cultural research with technical innovation.
 He studied under two of the most influential designers of the 20th century – Alessandro Mendini and Richard Sapper.
 Mario’s first design in the master class of Alessandro Mendini, his Philosophical Cupboard, was published in the authoritative book on legendary Italian design group Studio Alchimia, Alchimia: Contemporary Italian Design by Kazuko Sato (ISBN 3892680337).

 After working as product designer at Philips in the Netherlands, he designed luxury home decor for prestigious department stores such as Takashimaya (Japan) and Bergdorf Goodman (USA).